flyteorg/flytectl/docs/source/index.rst

 Overview
 =========
-The video below will take you on a tour of Flytectl - how to install and configure it, as well as how to use the Verbs and Nouns sections on the left hand side menu.
+This video will take you on a tour of Flytectl - how to install and configure it, as well as how to use the Verbs and Nouns sections on the left hand side menu.
+Detailed information can be found in the sections below the video.

 .. youtube:: cV8ezYnBANE